Prehistoric religion: Human evolution

-The lineage leading to anatomically modern humans originated around 500,000 years before the present day.
+The lineage leading to anatomically modern humans originated around 500,000 years ago.
 Modern humans are classified taxonomically as Homo sapiens sapiens.
-This classification is controversial, as it goes against traditional subspecies classifications; no other hominins have been treated as uncontroversial members of H. sapiens.
-The 2003 description of Homo sapiens idaltu drew attention as a relatively clear case of a H. sapiens subspecies, but was disputed by authors such as Chris Stringer.
-Neanderthals in particular pose a taxonomic problem.
+This classification is controversial, as it runs counter to traditional subspecies classifications; no other hominins have been treated as uncontroversial members of H. sapiens.
+The 2003 description of Homo sapiens idaltu drew attention as a relatively clear case of a H. sapiens subspecies but was disputed by authors such as Chris Stringer.
+Neanderthals, in particular, pose a taxonomic problem.
 The classification of Neanderthals, a close relative of anatomically modern humans, as Homo neanderthalensis or Homo sapiens neanderthalensis is a decades-long matter of dispute.
 Neanderthals and H. s. sapiens were able to interbreed, a trait associated with membership in the same species, and around 2% of the modern human genome is composed of Neanderthal DNA.
-However, strong negative selection existed against the direct offspring of Neanderthals and H. s. sapiens, consistent with the reduced fertility seen in hybrid species such as mules; this has been used as recent argument against the classification of Neanderthals as a H. sapiens subspecies.
+However, strong negative selection existed against the direct offspring of Neanderthals and H. s. sapiens, consistent with the reduced fertility seen in hybrid species such as mules; this has been used as a recent argument against the classification of Neanderthals as a H. sapiens subspecies.

 The study of Neanderthal ritual, as proxy and preface for religion, revolves around death and burial rites.
 The first undisputed burials, approximately 150,000 years ago, were performed by Neanderthals.
 The limits of the archaeological record stymie extrapolation from burial to funeral rites, though evidence of grave goods and unusual markings on bones suggest funerary practices.
-In addition to funerals, a growing evidence base suggests Neanderthals made use of bodily ornamentation through pigments, feathers, and even claws.
-As such ornamentation is not preserved in the archaeological record, it is understood only by comparison to modern hunter-gatherers, where it often corresponds to rituals of spiritual significance.
-Unlike H. s. sapiens over equivalent periods, Neanderthal society as preserved in the archaeological record is one of remarkable stability, with little change in tool design over hundreds of thousands of years; Neanderthal cognition, as backfilled from genetic and skeletal evidence, is thought rigid and simplistic compared to that of contemporary, let alone modern, H. s. sapiens.
-By extension, Neanderthal ritual is speculated to have been a teaching mechanism that resulted in an unchanging culture, by embedding a learning style where orthopraxy dominated in thought, life, and culture.
+In addition to funerals, a growing body of evidence suggests that Neanderthals used bodily ornamentation with pigments, feathers, and even claws.
+As such, ornamentation is not preserved in the archaeological record; it is understood only by comparison to modern hunter-gatherers, where it often corresponds to rituals of spiritual significance.
+Unlike H. s. sapiens over equivalent periods, Neanderthal society—as preserved in the archaeological record—is one of remarkable stability, with little change in tool design over hundreds of thousands of years.
+Neanderthal cognition, as backfilled from genetic and skeletal evidence, is thought to be rigid and simplistic compared to that of contemporary, let alone modern, H. s. sapiens.
+By extension, Neanderthal ritual is speculated to have been a teaching mechanism that resulted in an unchanging culture, by embedding a learning style wherein orthopraxy dominated in thought, life, and culture.
 This is contrasted with prehistoric H. s. sapiens religious ritual, which is understood as an extension of art, culture, and intellectual curiosity.